Hammer throw

-The hammer throw is one of the four throwing events in regular track and field competitions, along with the discus throw, shot put and javelin.
+The hammer throw (Abbreviated as HT) is one of the four throwing events in regular outdoor track-and-field competitions, along with the discus throw, shot put and javelin.

-The "hammer" used in this sport is not like any of the tools also called by that name.
+The hammer used in this sport is not like any of the tools also called by that name.
 It consists of a metal ball attached by a steel wire to a grip.
-The size of the ball varies between men's and women's competitions.
+These three components are each separate and can move independently.
+Both the size and weight of the ball vary between men's and women's events.
+The men's hammer weighs 7.26 kg for college and professional meets; the women's hammer weighs 4 kg.

 History

-With roots dating back to the 15th century, the contemporary version of the hammer throw is one of the oldest of Olympic Games competitions, first included at the 1900 games in Paris, France (the second Olympiad of the modern era).
-Its history since the late 1960s and legacy prior to inclusion in the Olympics has been dominated by Europe and Eastern European influence, which has affected interest in the event in other parts of the world.

-The hammer evolved from its early informal origins to become part of the Scottish Highland games in the late 18th century, where the original version of the event is still contested today.